 We travelled as guests of #Visitshoalhaven on this tour however, all opinions are our own.

 How to spend a perfect day in the Shoalhaven

 We recently headed down south to join Wine Knot Tours on their one day Whale and Wine Tour.

 Mark our guide arrived right on time to collect us from Bannister’s Pavilion in Mollymook, our base for our weekend in the Shoalhaven.

 After a detour to collect three other couples who were travelling with us today, we were on our way to Huskinson to join Jervis Bay Wild out on the water.

 Our trip happened just three days after a 1 in a 100-year storm had hit the area.
 On the 50 minute drive north to the bay Mark filled us in on the region’s challenging year, first the bushfires, then the pandemic and now a horrendous storm that saw power cut and roads blocked.

 It was pleasing to see the new growth coverage on the trees near Lake Conjola, one of the worst-hit towns in the region.
 Mark shared lots of local advice and gave us a great background on the area, perfect if you are not regular visitors.

 Whale Watching on Jervis Bay

-We have been visiting Jervis Bay annually for years but learned a lot of new facts about the Bay and its history as we made our way out to sea.
-The team also gave plenty of tips on migrating humpback whales and their calves
+We have been visiting Jervis Bay annually for years but learned a lot of additional facts about the Bay and its history as we made our way out to sea.
+The team also gave plenty of tips on migrating humpback whales and their calves.

 If you are staying in the area for a few days, Jervis Bay Wild also rent kayaks and SUPs.